Quick Start: Your First Flint

 [Note Name](/note-name)links to other notes - Tags - Use

-#tagformat in frontmatter or inline - IDs - Auto-generated by sync (unique identifiers)
+#tagformat in frontmatter or inline - IDs - Auto-generated by index (unique identifiers)

 Step 7: Sync Your Workspace